MagdyAboYoussef/AlbionAutoFisher/README.md

 this script is best used with RTS-like controls and it only has 2 buttons

 ### MB4
-you need to have invis potion equipped and by using mouse button 4 you can automatically use a fish bait and then swap to invis potion again(very useful to always have invis potion equipped when getting ganked)
+you need to have invis potion equipped and by using mouse button 4 you can automatically use a fish bait (it assumes the keybinding for potion/bait is "1") and then swap to invis potion again(very useful to always have invis potion equipped when getting ganked)

 ### MB3
 mouse button 3 would automatically calculate distance  and throw the bobber at your cursor location  (not very accurate and has issues with high ground)